gszauer/MinimalGameSystems/Animation/README.md

     vec3 out;
 }

-// QuaternionFrame, etc...

-// Higher order frames like VectorFrame could be expressed with arrays: struct Float3Frame {
+// Higher order frames like VectorFrame or QuaternionFrame could be expressed with arrays: struct QuaternionFrame {
     float time;
-    float in[3];
+    float in[4];
-    float value[3];
+    float value[4];
-    float out[3];
+    float out[4];
 }
 ```

 This makes the diagram of how ```mFrameData``` is segmented harder to read.
-Two segments both containing 5 frames could have a different size (in bytes) if one segment could hold a vector track while another segment could hold a quaternion track.
+Two segments both containing 5 frames could have a different size (in bytes) if one segment is a vector track while another segment is a quaternion track.
 The ```mFrameData``` is already segmented into tracks.
 Each track is also segmented into frames, like so:

 ```
 +----------------------+----------------------------------+----------------------------+